aandar12/hospital-patient-flow-analytics/README.md

 This project demonstrates a **real-time data engineering pipeline** for healthcare, designed to analyze **patient flow across hospital departments** using Azure cloud services.
 The pipeline ingests streaming data, processes it in **Databricks (PySpark)**, and stores it in **Azure Synapse SQL Pool** for analytics and visualization.

+**Part 1 – Data Engineering:** Build the real-time ingestion + transformation pipeline.
+**Part 2 – Analytics:** Connect Synapse to Power BI and design an interactive dashboard for hospital KPIs.

-For a full Youtube Tutorial of this project click this [link](https://youtu.be/01LVHch-1x0).
+For a full Youtube Tutorial of this project click this [Part-1 link](https://youtu.be/01LVHch-1x0?si=x70zJDO8OlK-bYJk)/[Part-2 link](https://youtu.be/1esHP63zLtM?si=e-pK7EcpK7yEOAyP).

 ## Pipeline